-We evaluated the performance of different RIOD implementations in extensive numerical studies.
-In particular we developed the ILP and heuristic of Alg.
+developed the ILP and heuristic of Alg.
 1 and the 4-layered construction of Theorem 4.
-The implementation was done in C++ with the help of the LEMON graph library [50].
+The implementation is available at [55].
+It is written in C++ with the help of the LEMON graph library [56].
 The simulations were run on a Linux PC with an Intel 3.3GHz CPU and 4G RAM.
-As an input for the measurements we used numerous real-life ISP topologies; namely we used ISP topologies [51] and the Rocketfuel data-set [52], where we set costs randomly wher link costs were not available.
+As an input for the measurements we used numerous real-life ISP topologies; namely we used ISP topologies [57] and the Rocketfuel data set [58], where we set costs randomly where link costs were not available.

 In the first run, we compared the performance of Alg.
 1 when the embedded LFAVirt instances were solved with the heuristic and ILP implementations, respectively.
 The parameter k was set to 3 (i.e. $|U_l| = 3$) meaning that the algorithm tries to provision node sets with size at most 3 in each step.
-As we observed in our measurements that there is a minimal difference in the attained LFA coverage in case of using shortest path slices instead of all possible connected lsets, we settle for using the former one in order to improve the execution time of our algorithm.
+As we observed in our measurements that there is a minimal difference in the attained LFA coverage in case of using shortest path slices instead of all possible connected l-sets, we settle for using the former one in order to improve the execution time of our algorithm.
 The detailed results are summarized in Table I. Here, the values refer to the LFA coverage (η) attained by the heuristic as an increasing number of virtual nodes are provisioned in the network.
 The deviation compared to the ILP is shown in parenthesis.